rmai21/web102_Project5/README.md

   - The filter **correctly** filters items in the list, only displaying items matching the filter attribute in the dashboard
   - The dashboard list dynamically updates as the user adjusts the filter

-The following **optional** features are implemented:

-- [ ] Multiple filters can be applied simultaneously
-- [ ] Filters use different input types
-  - e.g., as a text input, a dropdown or radio selection, and/or a slider
-- [ ] The user can enter specific bounds for filter values

 The following **additional** features are implemented:

 * [ ] List anything else that you added to improve the site's functionality!